LLNL/dataracebench/user_guide.md

 1. ThreadSanitizer, version 10.0, and compiler support for Clang/LLVM 10.0
 2. Archer, release version release_60, and compiler support for Clang/LLVM 6.0
 3. ROMP, version 20ac93c, and compiler support for GCC/gfortran 7.4.0.
+4. Coderrect Scanner, version 0.8.0, and compiler support for Clang/LLVM 9.0

 We have used Intel Inspector, version 2020(build 603904), and compiler support for Intel Compiler 19.1.0.166 and the latest version of DRB, (https://github.com/LLNL/dataracebench.git bf219c401aeefe6e3dc32dafed0278a7417486ee).